 This week, the creator opened up the multiplayer beta version.
 When in this beta mode, there are a couple of things to know like the game doesn’t auto-pause when in the menu screen as it does in a single player.
 That even includes when doing events.
 As the host of the multiplayer game, I’d be in a cut scene while my friend was running around doing other things.
 Time still passed at a regular rate.

 When a player wants to end the day, all players have to be in bed and answer yes in the dialog box.
 The same kind of prompt occurs for the festivals, so I’ve been told.

-During game play of the beta, I discovered that just because I was able to talk to the wizard, my friend was not able to because he hadn’t yet explored the community centre.
+During the gameplay of the beta, I discovered that just because I was able to talk to the wizard, my friend was not able to because he hadn’t yet explored the community center.
 In other words, certain events are limited, where other things like museum donations show up globally.

 Another interesting feature is if a person joins a game and then disconnects, the host has to give the invite code a second time.
 The code is not the same!
 And if someone else comes into the game, the houses are not exclusive to particular players.
 There are four total houses.
 The host will always remain in the large house but other players might not begin in their houses.
 Keep that in mind when opening up your games to other people.

 I found it’s much easier to play Stardew Valley when there are other players in the game.
 Someone could focus on farming while another can do fishing or mining.
 Another could head off to the community center and blacksmith to donate items.
 The possibilities are endless in the multiplayer of Stardew Valley and I’m happy for it.